Ariadne

 Ariadne Asleep and Frenzied

 The Sleeping Ariadne in Naxos by John Vanderlyn (Wikimedia Commons, Public Domain) In a recent post we shared a description of Ariadne as offered by Philostratus the Elder: But look at Ariadne, or rather her sleep.
-Her breasts are bare to her navel, her neck is… Read more
+Her breasts are bare to her navel, her neck is back and her soft throat, and her armpit, the right one, is all visible.
+Her left hand lies upon her… Read more

 The Verbal and Visual Art of Ariadne

 Opera, like ancient Greek lyric and epic, is a highly visual art capable of mesmerizing audiences with spectacles of joy, shocking humor, and the depths of grief.
 The current Glimmerglass production of Ariadne in Naxos sets the Ariadne myth in modern times.
-Below are renderings of Bacchus and Ariadne by designer Erik Teague for… Read more
+Below are renderings of Bacchus and Ariadne by designer Erik Teague for this beautiful production.
+Costume renderings by Erik Teague for The Glimmerglass Festival’s 2014 production of… Read more